-RIA required reports and outputs:
+RIA required reports and outputs

-- 1. Final report: Grant recipients are asked to submit a report (template will be circulated in advance of final report deadline) outlining the main findings of the project, along with plans for dissemination of the outcomes. - 2.
-RIA conference: Grant recipients may be asked to present their finding(s) at the biennial RIA 'Revealing the Past' conference. - 3.
+- 1. Final report: Grant recipients are asked to submit a report (template will be circulated in advance of final report deadline) outlining the main findings of the project, along with plans for dissemination of the outcomes - 2.
+RIA conference: Grant recipients may be asked to present their finding(s) at the biannual RIA 'Revealing the Past' conference - 3.
 Financial report: The final report form must be accompanied by a statement of income and expenditure.
 The statement will be available to download from the final report form link circulated to grant recipients in advance of the given deadline, as outlined in the letter of offer.
-This statement must be populated, be accompanied by an itemised list of receipts (copies of receipts will suffice, please keep the original receipts) and then uploaded to the final report form. - 4.
+This statement must be populated, be accompanied by an itemized list of receipts (copies of receipts will suffice, please keep the original receipts) and then uploaded to the final report form.
+No card machine receipts can be accepted when submitting vouched expenses. - 4.
 Feedback: Grant recipients will be asked to provide feedback on the grants processes.